SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    declare a constant or variable yourself before the ``if`` statement begins.

-Multiple values may be optionally bound in a single ``if`` statement with a comma-separated list of assignment expressions.
+You can also write optional binding for multiple values in a single ``if`` statement with a comma-separated list of assignment expressions:

 .. assertion:: useOfMultipleValueOptionalBinding